Nature Friendly Farming

 Why are we working with farmers?

 Only by working together with farmers can we restore nature in Kent at a landscape scale.
-We recognise that farming and food production is an important part of Kent’s identity and vital for our own health and wellbeing, however a post war drive to produce the highest yields possible, encouraging the removal of hedges to enable an intensification of farming, has taken its toll on rural wildlife.
-Now with many other threats, from climate change to industrial development, farmers are looking to readdress the balance.
+We recognise that farming and food production is an important part of Kent’s identity and vital for our own health and wellbeing.
+However, a post-war drive to produce the highest yields possible, encouraging the removal of hedges to enable an intensification of farming, has taken its toll on rural wildlife.
+Now with many other threats, from climate change to industrial development, farmers are looking to reddress the balance.
 We are here to support them in this, working together to create a more sustainable farming future, that is better for rural communities and our wildlife.
 For more information, check out the State of Nature in Kent report.

 If you own a smaller landholding in Kent, read our quick guide which provides best-practice land management advice tailored to Kent’s landscapes, so that you can evaluate and make decisions on how to manage your land sensitively for wildlife.